History of evolutionary thought: Islamic philosophy and the struggle for existence

 Although Greek and Roman evolutionary ideas died out in Western Europe after the fall of the Roman Empire, they were not lost to Islamic philosophers and scientists (nor to the culturally Greek Byzantine Empire).
 In the Islamic Golden Age of the 8th to the 13th centuries, philosophers explored ideas about natural history.
 These ideas included transmutation from non-living to living: "from mineral to plant, from plant to animal, and from animal to man."

-In the medieval Islamic world, the scholar al-Jāḥiẓ (776 – c.
-868) wrote his Book of Animals in the 9th century.
+In the medieval Islamic world, the scholar al-Jāḥiẓ wrote his Book of Animals in the 9th century.
 Conway Zirkle, writing about the history of natural selection in 1941, said that an excerpt from this work was the only relevant passage he had found from an Arabian scholar.
 He provided a quotation describing the struggle for existence, citing a Spanish translation of this work: "Every weak animal devours those weaker than itself.
 Strong animals cannot escape being devoured by other animals stronger than they.
 And in this respect, men do not differ from animals, some with respect to others, although they do not arrive at the same extremes.
 In short, God has disposed some human beings as a cause of life for others, and likewise, he has disposed the latter as a cause of the death of the former."
 Al-Jāḥiẓ also wrote descriptions of food chains.

 Some of Ibn Khaldūn's thoughts, according to some commentators, anticipate the biological theory of evolution.
 In 1377, Ibn Khaldūn wrote the Muqaddimah in which he asserted that humans developed from "the world of the monkeys," in a process by which "species become more numerous".
 In chapter 1 he writes: "This world with all the created things in it has a certain order and solid construction.
 It shows nexuses between causes and things caused, combinations of some parts of creation with others, and transformations of some existent things into others, in a pattern that is both remarkable and endless."

 The Muqaddimah also states in chapter 6: